 You must supply your Tax File Number (TFN) when you apply for a HECS-HELP loan.
 If you fail to pay your student contribution up-front (or defer it via HECS-HELP) or supply your TFN by the census date, your enrolment will be cancelled.

 The outstanding balance of your HECS-HELP loan will increase each year with the Consumer Price Index (CPI).

 HECS-HELP loans do not cover your Student Services and Amenities Fee (SSAF), which is compulsory for all local online and on-campus students and charged each teaching period.

 SA-HELP loans are available if you need help paying your SSAF.

-In each teaching period before the census date, you can:
+In each teaching period before your unit census date, you can:

 - defer all and incur your HECS-HELP debt if you have supplied your Tax File Number